-The conditions of the RPA include lagging EAV and obsolete platting.
+The conditions of the RPA include deterioration, lack of community planning and obsolete platting.
 These conditions are evidenced throughout the area and have been documented pursuant to site visits and Village and County data.
-The RPA's equalized assessed valuation for the area has grown at a rate slower than the CPI each year during each of the last five (5) years for which data has been available.

 The RPA exhibits obsolete platting because the area was platted prior to either Village or County zoning or subdivision regulations (per the Village staff), there are a number of platting deficiencies.
 For example, the vacant sub-area lacks the appropriate right-of-ways for streets, alleys and other public rights-of-way.
 Additionally, it lacks easements for public utilities required for the proposed redevelopment.